-U.S. calls for access to Canadian dairy market at latest NAFTA talks
+Trump hints at bilateral trade deal during Trudeau meeting

 The Democrats are generally more aligned with Mr. Trump's protectionist impulses.
 But Mr. Levin warned that the White House's insistence on pushing for a deadline to get a new deal would lead to a "stalemate" at the bargaining table.

-U.S. Agriculture Secretary Sonny Perdue said this past week that he expects the administration will throw down some specific demands for loosening Canada's supply-management system for dairy, eggs and poultry, which fixes prices and keep foreign imports out.
+U.S. Agriculture Secretary Sonny Perdue said in the past week he expects the administration will throw down some specific demands for loosening Canada's supply-management system for dairy, eggs and poultry, which fixes prices and keeps foreign imports out.

 Mr. Perdue said supply management is "very unfair" and he's not happy that so little progress has been made in NAFTA talks so far.

-In his brief remarks, Mr. Trudeau touted the importance of the trade relationship, noting that Canada sells more goods to the U.S. than China, Japan and the U.K. combined.
+In his brief remarks before the closed meeting with the committee, Mr. Trudeau touted the importance of the trade relationship, noting that Canada sells more goods to the United States than China, Japan and the U.K. combined.

 "We are already pretty much your biggest customer and we want to make sure that becomes easier for you and more profitable for your corporations and companies," Mr. Trudeau told the committee.